 Keep in mind that there are two main types of project delivery methodology:

 - Waterfall: With this methodology, you complete each stage of your project one by one: planning, development and implementation, quality assurance and testing, and deployment and delivery.

 - Agile: This methodology is completely different because you break up your project into smaller parts called “sprints” that should then be completed one after the other (sometimes at the same time by different teams).

 The waterfall methodology is more suitable for projects that need to be built from the base up.
-Other projects that can be broken up into parts that can be done at the same time need to be managed with the agile methodology.
+Other projects that can be broken up into parts that can be done simultaneously must be managed with the agile methodology.

 2. Working Remotely & Outsourcing